-Bronx fire kills at least 12, including four children
+Child playing with stove blamed for massive Bronx fire that killed 12, officials say

-At least 12 people, including four children, were killed while four others were fighting for their lives after a massive fire broke out Thursday in an apartment building in the Bronx borough of New York City.
+A child playing with a stove ignited a massive fire Thursday night that killed at least 12 people, including children, at an apartment building in the Bronx borough of New York City, officials said.

-"Tonight here in the Bronx, families have been torn apart," New York City Mayor Bill de Blasio told reporters Thursday night.
-The mayor called the event the "worst fire tragedy we have seen in this city."
+Daniel Nigro, the FDBY’s fire commissioner, told reporters Friday that a 3 ½-year-old child was fiddling around with a stove on the first floor of the building when the fire broke out around 7 p.m.

+The mother of the child left the apartment with her two children, leaving the door open which allowed the blaze to spread quickly, he said.

 More than 170 firefighters were on the scene of the four-alarm fire, located at a five-story walk-up apartment house in the Bronx, just a block from the borough's famed zoo, FOX5 New York reported.
 The firefighters worked to battle the blaze in temperatures as low as 15 degrees.

-The four children killed in the fire were ages 1, 2, 7 and an unidentified boy, the FDNY announced.
+The victims included children aged 1, 2, 7 and an unidentified boy, the FDNY announced.
 The other victims were three women aged 19, 37, 63, one unidentified woman and four unidentified men.
 Authorities have not named the victims.
 Dozens of other victims were rescued with injuries but were expected to recover.

-On Thursday, New York Gov. Andrew Cuomo tweeted: "We are closely monitoring the devastating fire in the Bronx.
-As always we are thankful for our first responders.
-Our thoughts are with the victims and their families tonight.

-The fire, which was brought under control, broke out just before to 7 p.m.
-Thursday.
-The mayor told WNYC’s Brian Lehrer that the fire appeared to have ignited due to a child fiddling around with a stove on the first floor of the building.
+The New York Times reported a woman, her two daughters and her niece were among the dead.
+They were identified as Karen Stewart-Francis, 37, and her daughters: Kylie Francis, 2, and Kelly Francis, 7 and her niece Shawntay Young, 19.

+Stewart-Francis' mother, told the newspaper that 13 family members resided in the apartment building.

 The building had no elevator, the Associated Press reported, citing city records.
 Fire escapes were visible on the facade of the building.